 - Guidance on Use of Telecommunications for IACUC Meetings under the PHS Policy on Humane Care and Use of Laboratory Animals (NOT-OD-06-052, March 24, 2006).
 This Notice highlights flexibilities in IACUCs using telecommunications for business requiring a quorum.

-- COVID-19 Pandemic Response Resources and FAQs for Animal Care and Use Programs: NIH OLAW and USDA, APHIS, Animal Care discuss the most recent updates and guidance for animal care and use programs during the COVID-19 pandemic.
+- COVID-19 Pandemic Response Resources and FAQs for Animal Care and Use Programs - April 8, 2020: NIH OLAW and USDA, APHIS, Animal Care discuss the most recent updates and guidance for animal care and use programs during the COVID-19 pandemic.

 - Pandemic Contingency Planning and Its Impact on Animal Care - March 19, 2020: NIH OLAW and USDA, APHIS, Animal Care discuss how your institution can prepare for a pandemic that may impact your animal care and use program.